 Canadian College Italy | ||||||||||||||||||||

-The appeal of boarding in Europe is considerable, both for the quality of the academics and the richness of the cultural experience.
-Being in Europe means being proximate to a wealth of languages, ideas, places, and people.
-With students enrolling from around the world, learning from each other, discussing their backgrounds and sharing an understanding of their place in the world, European schools can offer many things that simply aren't found anywhere else.
+The appeal of boarding schools in Europe is considerable, both for the strength of their academics and the richness of the cultural experience.
+Studying in Europe means daily exposure to a wealth of languages, ideas, history, and perspectives.
+With students enrolling from across the globe, European boarding schools provide an international environment where young people learn from one another, share their backgrounds, and build a deeper understanding of their place in the world.
+This blend of rigorous education and cultural immersion is something private boarding schools in Europe uniquely offer.

-In order to earn an IB diploma students complete a course of study in six core subject areas (language and literature, language acquisition, individuals and societies, sciences, mathematics, and the arts) an essay of up to 4000 words, and sit standard, externally assessed exams.
-In addition to course work, students are also required to complete two formal projects and a minimum of 50 hours of community service.
+To earn an IB diploma, students complete six core subject areas (language and literature, language acquisition, individuals and societies, sciences, mathematics, and the arts), write a 4000-word essay, and sit standardized exams.
+They must also complete two formal projects and at least 50 hours of community service, ensuring a balance of academics, inquiry, and social responsibility.

 Web-guides